National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 If you want your panels to live a long and happy life, you need to take proper care of them.
 Who will be responsible for it depends on which option you choose.

-In case of purchase, you take care of the panels yourself — or sometimes, the installer takes the responsibility of maintaining the system.
+In case of purchase, you take care of the panels yourself — or sometimes, the solar installer takes the responsibility of maintaining the system.
 There isn’t much to do — you just have to keep the system clean and check the equipment every few years.
+If a system needs expanding, you take care of it yourself.

 Asking Reddit

-Numerous threads on Reddit only confirm that the topic is hot.
+Numerous threads on Reddit only confirm that the topic of financing is hot.
 Most homeowners are not comfortable with leasing solar panels:

 Can confirm that we and many we know who are buying / recently bought homes were immediately turned off by homes with solar lease contracts.
 They often had terrible terms, and were contracts we would have never signed.
 Pushed us away from a few homes – Mediocre_Airport_576